-As you prepare your application materials, follow and pay close attention to the Application Checklist.
-All items must be submitted by the deadlines listed below.
+As you prepare your application materials, follow and pay close attention to the Application Checklist (Step 1 below).
+All items must be submitted by the deadlines listed.
 No application materials or application fees will be returned if an applicant does not match with the USU DI.
-If you haven't already, we recommend you review the USU DI Admission Requirements, 10 Great Reasons to Consider the USU DI, and read through the questions on the Frequently Asked Questions page.
+If you haven't already, we recommend you review the USU DI Admission Requirements, read the testimonials about What Makes the USU DI Different, and read through the questions on the Frequently Asked Questions page.

 The pre-select application process is only available to current Utah State University DPD students or its graduates.

-Instructions for pre-select are outlined at the bottom of this page under Pre-Select Application Process.
+Instructions for pre-select are outlined here: Pre-Select Application Process.

 DICAS online application and supplemental application materials are due for all other applicants.

 The pre-select option is only available to current USU DPD students in their senior year or graduates of the USU DPD.
-Pre-select applicants will complete the application as outlined in the steps above.
+Pre-select applicants will complete the application as outlined in the steps above, except pre-select applicants can skip Step 5: D&D Digital.
 Applications received in the pre-select process will undergo the same review as applications received during the regular application process and applicants must meet the same minimum admission requirements.
 The pre-select option offers USU DPD students the opportunity to be selected and notified of their acceptance before the spring computer-matching application process.

 Up to six (6) pre-select interns will be selected for Utah only internship positions.